Category Archives: Blogging

 A slight variation of this play is to make a $35 pass line bet instead of $40.
 This way the seven will give you a push, but you’ll only lose $5 (instead of $10) on the 2/12 or $20 (instead of $25) on the 3.

 What this new system really does is shift the primary burden of losing from the seven (at 6:1 odds) to the three (at 12:1 odds).
-In the first mentioned “sure-fire” system, if you lost on the seven, you …
+In the first mentioned “sure-fire” system, if you lost on the seven, you would lose …

 Many casinos now offer up to 100X odds to their craps players.
 What most crapshooters don’t realize is that you can place odds for any amount under 100X as well – for example you can take 7X odds, or 16X odds if you want to.
 This can be very profitable if you are betting pass-line and come bets, as you can increase your odds bets progressively while the flat portion stays the same.